discourse/discourse-patreon/README.md

 ## TODO

 - Save more data that comes with the payload
-- Deep integration with pledges granting group membership on Discourse
+- Make multiple pledges values grant different groups
+- Listen to webhooks to triggers syncs